Vaanar2001/Code_Injector/README.md

 # Code_Injector
-this program will let you to inject any java script code to website ont he target machine connected in same network.
+this program will let you to inject any java script code to website ont he target machine connected in same network. how to use pip install netfilterqueue servive apache2 start edit the code by changing the injection code on line number iptables -I FORWARD -j NFQUEUE --queue-num 0 now in other terminal python dns_spoofer.py after you have completed your task iptables --flush